NicolasPetiot/md_manager/README.md

 # MD-manager
 md_manager is a set of python functions and methods that provide easy acess and manipulation of data for molecular dynamics simulations.
-It is developped in the research group of Physics Applied to Proteins in the université de bougrogne.
+It is developped in the research group of Physics Applied to Proteins at _université de bougrogne_.

 ## AtomFrame
 The central piece of this project is the manipulation of atoms selection in the form of DataFrames provided by the pandas library.
 Currently, md_manager can handle pdb file format.

 ### DataFrame structure:
-Unless youre code specifically adds or remove columns in the DataFrames, they contains the following columns :
+Unless youre code specifically adds, remove or rename columns in the DataFrames, they contains the following columns :
-* `record_name` : Is the atom in the ATOM/HETATM class.
+* `record_name` : Can be in the ATOM/HETATM class.
-* `name` : Atom name in PDB file (caution: it's length is 4).
+* `name` : Atom name in PDB file.
 * `alt` : Alternate location indicator.
 * `resn` : Residue name (coded with 3 letters).
 * `chain` : Chain indicator.